jfhbrook/crystalfontz/docs/dbus/client.md

   --log-level [DEBUG|INFO|WARNING|ERROR|CRITICAL]
-                                  Set the log level --output [text|json]            Output either human-friendly text or JSON --user / --no-user              Connect to the user bus --help                          Show this message and exit.
+                                  Set the log level --output [text|json]            Output either human-friendly text or JSON --timeout FLOAT                 How long to wait for a response from the device before timing out --retry-times INTEGER           How many times to retry a command if a response times out --user / --system               Connect to either the user or system bus --help                          Show this message and exit.

 Commands: